RESOURCES -- CLIMATE CHANGE ISSUES

 - Managing the Health Effects of Climate Change is a 2009 report resulting from a collaboration between The Lancet and University College, London (UCL).
 It outlines both the direct and indirect threats to human health from climate change and discusses the practical measures needed to control its effects.
 Also available is a sobering 7-minute video with experts from the Lancet/UCL collaboration, summarizing key messages and a call to action.

-- The Centers for Disease Control and Prevention's Climate Change and Public Health website discusses the health issues associated with climate change and what CDC is doing to anticipate, prevent, and respond to the health effects of climate change.
+- The Centers for Disease Control and Prevention's Climate and Health website discusses the health issues associated with climate change and what CDC is doing to anticipate, prevent, and respond to the health effects of climate change.

 - Coal's Assault on Human Health is a 44-page report from Physicians for Social Responsibility on the impacts of pollutants from burning coal on human health -- on the respiratory, cardiovascular, and nervous systems.
 It also considers the contribution of coal to global warming and the health implications of global warming.